Water Quality Objectives

 Objectives are informed by a site-specific water quality assessment using:

-• B.C. approved water quality guidelines or similar information
+• B.C. approved water quality guidelines, or similar information

-• The values identified for the waterbody
+• The values identified for the body of water

 • The desired level of protection, and